The US requires all Americans to file US taxes every year, reporting their worldwide income. This includes Americans living abroad.

 Which American expats must pay Medicare Tax?

 Because the US requires all Americans to file US taxes globally, many expats are also required to pay US social security tax and Medicare Tax.
-In particular:
+There are two specific groups who this most frequently impacts.

 What about double social security taxation?